ricowww/js-rock-paper-scissors/README.md

 --Numbers are converted into rock, paper, or scissors --Store choice in a variable

--Determine who wins for the round
---if user chose rock and computer chose scissor

--Record the score
--Keep track of round
+-Determine who wins for the round and record the score --if user chose rock and computer chose scissor, user gets +1 point --if user chose rock and computer chose paper, computer gets +1 point --if user chose rock and computer chose rock, nothing happens --if user chose paper and computer chose scissor, computer gets +1 point --if user chose paper and computer chose paper, nothing happens --if user chose paper and computer chose rock, user gets +1 point --if user chose scissor and computer chose scissor, nothing happens --if user chose scissor and computer chose paper, user gets +1 point --if user chose scissor and computer chose rock, computer gets +1 point -Keep track of round
+--add +1 to round after the function above
+---round starts at a value of 0
 -Repeat above until round 5
--Declare the winner
+--if round is less than 5, repeat all these functions --if round is not less than 5, declare the winner
+---